| Q

 installer layed "hardybacker" down first (over wood subfloors),

 then used thinset to install the travertine tiles.
-Now I can see small cracks
+Now I can see small

-follow where the hardybacker was butted to each other.
-Do I have to have
+appear to follow where the hardybacker was butted to each other.
+Do

-the floor removed?
-What should have been used on top of the subfloor?
-Greta,
+I have to have the floor removed?
+What should have been used on top

-Dear Greta: Any given material is as good as the operator who uses it.
-There's
+Dear Greta: Any given material is as good as the operator who uses

-to be reckoned with to ensure an overall good installation.
-For what you're
+there several issues to be reckoned with to ensure an overall good

-telling us, yes, your floor must be ripped out.
-Sorry.
-Maurizio, Expert
+installation.
+For what you're telling us, yes, your floor must be

 |